categories

 External participants can use Teams to give or request control.
 This control setting is a per-user policy.
 This means that even though a company sets this policy for a user, it does not affect what external partners can do.

-Regardless of what control setting the sharer sets within their meeting policies, organizations can use Microsoft Teams to give control to guest users.
+Regardless of what control settings the sharer sets within their meeting policies, organizations can use Microsoft Teams to give control to guest users.
 This parameter determines whether an external user can request control or be given control over the sharer’s screen.